aemsites/devsite-runtime-connector/README.md

 ```

 > Note: deploying requires the env vars `AIO_RUNTIME_NAMESPACE` and `AIO_RUNTIME_AUTH` - they can be set in a `.env` file

+### TODO
+- `tableToGridtable` step to wrap md tables in gridtables to be treated as a `table` block
+- better test assertions for whitespace differences